Parkour: Georges Hébert

+John Ciampa

+Born in 1922, John Ciampa was an acrobatic stuntman and entertainer known by the stage names of the Human Fly, the Flying Phantom and the Brooklyn Tarzan whose acrobatic buildering and freestyle tree climbing bear striking resemblance to late 20th Century parkour.
+Those feats were featured in two 1942 Paramount Pictures newsreels coincident with the release of the feature film Tarzan's New York Adventure.

 Raymond and David Belle

 Born in 1939 in Vietnam, Raymond Belle was the son of a French physician and Vietnamese mother.
 During the First Indochina War, his father died and he was separated from his mother, after which he was sent to a military orphanage in Da Lat at the age of seven.
 He took it upon himself to train harder and longer than everyone else in order never to be a victim.
 At night, when everyone else was asleep, he would be outside running or climbing trees.
 He would use the military obstacle courses in secret, and also created courses of his own that tested his endurance, strength, and flexibility.
 Doing this enabled him not only to survive the hardships he experienced during his childhood, but also eventually to thrive.
 After the Battle of Dien Bien Phu in 1954, he returned to France and remained in military education until the age of 19, when he joined the Paris Fire Brigade, a French Army unit.

 Raymond's son, David Belle, was born in 1973.
 He experimented with gymnastics and athletics but became increasingly disaffected with both school and the sports clubs.
 As he got older, he learned of his father's exploits and was increasingly curious about what had enabled his father to accomplish these feats.
 Through conversations with his father, he realised that what he really wanted was a means to develop skills that would be useful to him in life, rather than just training to kick a ball or perform moves in a padded, indoor environment.